 Healthcare systems are fast-paced, complex networks with hundreds of internal stakeholders all focused on providing top-notch patient care.
 However, implementing initiatives that are outside the patient care focus—but are transformative to the organization—can prove to be difficult.
-One large healthcare system saw the importance of resource optimization and were determined to improve their waste management on a site by site level.
+One large healthcare system saw the importance of resource optimization and was determined to improve its waste management on a site-by-site level.

 ENGIE Impact worked with the healthcare system’s regional management to ensure all sites were aware of the high-priority waste management initiative.
-In order to engage all staff, each site went through a rigorous plan to guarantee program adoption.
+To engage all staff, each site went through a rigorous plan to guarantee program adoption.

 With over 100 sites, it became apparent that each site had its own culture, workflow, cadence, and floorplan.
 By conducting a 2-week, on-site engagement with the site’s staff, ENGIE Impact better understood how to address regional goals while accommodating local needs.